 A Strong Challenge From Spanish, German And English Clubs

-Last season's winners Real Madrid will be among the hot favourites to win this season's Champions League, and Spain, in general, could be represented by a number of clubs in the latter stages of the competition.
-Barcelona will be expected to mount a serious challenge, even if they don't seem quite as dominant as they were the season before last.
-Manchester United won the Europa League last season with a memorable victory against Ajax in Stockholm.
+Last season's winners Liverpool will be among the hot favourites to win this season's Champions League, and England in general, could be represented by a number of clubs in the latter stages of the competition.
+Manchester City will be expected to mount a serious challenge, even if they don't seem quite as dominant as they were the season before last.

 From Germany, Bayern Munich will be looking to make up for two disappointing semi-final exits in a row at the hands of Barcelona and Real Madrid.
 Last season they were hampered by injuries to key players Arjen Robben and Franck Ribery.
 Wolfsburg have been rapidly improving in recent seasons, but their chances of doing well have probably been seriously damaged by the sale of Kevin De Bruyne to Manchester City.
 Borussia Monchengladbach and Bayer Leverkusen have a lot of experience of European football, but getting past the group stage is the best either can hope for.